preemptive/protected-adventureworks/README.md

 ## Building the Sample

-The following are prerequisites for building this sample:
+The following are prerequisites for using this sample:

 * Visual Studio 2017
 * Microsoft SQL Server or SQL Server Express
 * Microsoft SQL Server Management Studio
 * Internet Information Services (IIS) for Windows
-* (*Optional*) An Application Insights resource the web service
+* (*Optional*) An Application Insights resource for the web service
-* (*Optional*) An Application Insights resource the desktop client
+* (*Optional*) An Application Insights resource for the desktop client

 To set up the database:

 1. Download [the AdventureWorks2014 OLTP database sample](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks2014) as a full database backup (ZIP archive containing a BAK file).
 2. Extract the BAK file to the `Database` subdirectory of this repository.
 3. Run SQL Server Management Studio and connect to your SQL Server instance.
-4. These instructions assume your [sever authentication mode](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/change-server-authentication-mode#SSMSProcedure) is *SQL Server and Windows Authentication mode*.
+4. These instructions assume your [server authentication mode](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/change-server-authentication-mode#SSMSProcedure) is *SQL Server and Windows Authentication mode*.
 5. [Create a SQL login](https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/create-a-login#SSMSProcedure) for the web service to use.
   * These instructions assume the login is created with *SQL Server authentication*.
   * Record these credentials in a safe place.
 They will be needed later.